Basic Organization Information

 Program Success Examples:

-1) BLO continued the third year of Opera Annex, a program launched in 2009 to present lesser-known chamber opera in alternative spaces throughout Boston at lower ticket prices, in order to attract new audiences to the art form.
-During the past three seasons, Opera Annex productions sold out a majority of their performances, and during only the second year reached 90% of house capacity during the critically-acclaimed production of Ullmann's The Emperor of Atlantis.
+BLO continued the third year of Opera Annex, a program launched in 2010 to present lesser-known chamber opera in alternative spaces throughout Boston at lower ticket prices, in order to attract new audiences to the art form.
+During the past two seasons, Opera Annex productions sold out a majority of their performances, and during only the second year reached 90% of house capacity during the critically-acclaimed production of Ullmann's The Emperor of Atlantis.
 According to BLO market research, 15% of Opera Annex ticketholders have never purchased a ticket to BLO before, as compared with lower averages for other productions.
 The program also attracts younger and more economically diverse audiences than other productions, indicating this program successfully attracts significantly new and more diverse audiences to opera.

 Independent Contractor information for 2008 is available for this organization with a subscription to GuideStar Premium Pro.

 - Comprehensive financial data, including functional expense detail, for every digitized fiscal year in GuideStar's database